Resolving the emission regions of the Crab pulsar's giant pulses: Ramifications

-Since scattering requires relatively large differences in (electron) density, it cannot happen inside the pulsar-wind filled interior of the Crab nebula, which must have very low density.
-For a reasonable bulk magnetic field of $10^{-4}$ G, the emitting electrons are relativistic, with $\gamma \sim 10^{6}$.
+Since scattering requires relatively large differences in (electron) density, it is very unlikely to happen inside the pulsar-wind filled interior of the Crab nebula, which must have very low density.
+For a reasonable bulk magnetic field of $10^{-4}$ G, the emitting radio electrons are very relativistic, with $\gamma \sim 10^{3}$.
 The radio emitting electrons have a density of $n_e \approx 10^{-5}{\rm\,cm^{-3}}$ \citep{shklovsky57}, implying that the refractive index deviates from unity by a tiny amount,